 - Elisande, Grand Magistrix of the Nightborne

-As a Nightborne, you hail from the ancient city of Suramar, and have spent your life sheltered by the power of the Nightwell (a simulacra of the Well of Eternity), and the dome of arcane power weaved by Elisande, the Grand Magistrix.
+As a Nightborne, you hail from the ancient city of Suramar, and have spent your life sheltered by the power of the Nightwell (a simulacrum of the Well of Eternity), and the dome of arcane power weaved by Elisande, the Grand Magistrix.
 The nightborne look similar to night elves, but their overall appearance is darker.
-Their skin does not have the brighter skin tones of purple and pink that night elves do, instead having more pale skin with dark blue-purpleish tones.
+Their skin does not have the brighter skin tones of purple and pink that night elves do, instead having more pale skin with dark blue-purplish tones.
 A shal'dorei's hair is also far less colorful than the kal'dorei's, having only white, gray, black, or very pale-blue hair colors.
 Glowing tattoos seem common among nightborne, though whether these are cosmetic or a result of the Nightwell's energy is unknown.
-Their eyes glow light-blue.
+Their eyes glow a light blue.

 Ability Score Increase.
 Your Intelligence score increases by 1.